GhostxCyberSec/soc-lab-detection-project/README.md

 ![SOC Lab Architecture](architecture/soc-lab-diagram.png)

 It is a Windows 11 endpoint, not Windows 10.
+Also tool used is Event Viewer, not Sysmon.